Artist Career Coaching:

 * Do you have a routine, a ritual?
 Where do you go, how do you lay out your supplies?
 What's going on in the background while you're making art and how does that influence you?

 * How does your art evolve?
-Are you intentional right from the start or do things materialize as you go?
+Are you intentional right from the start or do things evolve as you go?

-* What do you think makes your art worthwhile and why-- not only to you, but to others as well?
+* What do you think makes your art satisfying or worthwhile and why-- not only to you, but to others as well?

 * How do you know when you're done?
 What makes you step back and say, "This is it, this is perfect, it's exactly what I want?"